MohamedSefyaniLakrizi/Dart-Project/README.md

 Capstone Project Dart App

-Dart AppDart App is a mobile application designed to digitalize Moroccan tontines (Dart) by streamlining the process of managing rounds, participants, and payments.
+Dart is a mobile application designed to digitalize Moroccan tontines (also called Dart) by streamlining the process of managing rounds, participants, and payments.
 This app is built using the PER-Native stack, comprising PostgreSQL, Express, React Native, and Node.js.
 Features:

 - User registration and authentication